 - Get tested.
 If you have symptoms of the flu or COVID-19, it’s important to get tested.
 If you test positive, you may be eligible for treatments that could lower your risk of severe illness.
 “More than ever, you can’t tell the difference between these viruses,” Dr. Snyder says.
 “So getting tested is important.”

 - Consider masking in certain circumstances.
 Masking regulations have relaxed in many places around the country.
 But you may want to wear a mask in certain situations, such as when you’re in a crowded indoor space.
 “You don’t need a mask outside at the park when you’re going for a walk,” Dr Williams says.
 “But when you’re standing in a crowded line at the grocery store, that might be a good time to put on a mask.”
-Please note: UPMC still requires patients, staff, visitors, and all others to wear a facemask in our facilities.

 - Remember hand hygiene.
 Many of these illnesses can spread after touching an infected person or object and then touching your nose or mouth.
 Washing your hands often with soap and water or using hand sanitizer can help prevent disease spread.
 Dr. Williams recommends carrying a bottle of hand sanitizer and using it often.